rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/meetings/2025-02-19-consortium-report/report.md

-# Safety-Critical Rust Consortium Report

-## Coding Guidelines Subcommittee
+# Safety-Critical Rust Consortium Report from Coding Guidelines Subcommittee

-Feb 19, 2025
+Date: Feb 19, 2025

+Location: London, UK

+_Note_: This is a coding guidelines-specific report out from our group.
+For more detailed, consortium-wide notes please see these excellent [notes and summary](https://github.com/rustfoundation/safety-critical-rust-consortium/tree/main/meetings/19-February-2025).

 # Executive Summary